 Location and Size of Orchard or Vineyard

-Although all farms and orchards are susceptible to damage, it may be greatest on farms in close proximity to town environments where birds such as robins and starlings are abundant.
+Although all farms and orchards are susceptible to bird damage, it may be greatest on farms near to town environments where birds such as robins and starlings are abundant.
 Damage generally is higher in orchards isolated from other orchards than it is in orchards next to each other.
-In large orchard acreages, so much fruit is available that the percentage of damage at any one site is fairly low.
+In large orchard acreages, so much fruit is available that the percentage of bird damage at any one site is low.
 You still get the same amount of damage and the fact that it is a smaller percentage is of no comfort to the farmer with the larger orchards.

 Time of Fruit Maturation

-The time when the fruit matures appears to influence the amount of damage.
+The time when the fruit matures appears to influence the amount of bird damage.
 For apples, bird damage is highest on early-maturing cultivars.
-Late cultivars experiencing damage are primarily those which turn red early in the season.
+Late cultivars experiencing damage are those which turn red early in the season.
 These patterns suggest that birds are responding to the color change in apples.
-Similarly, bird damage to cherries and grapes is greatest on early-ripening cultivars.
-Fruit that ripens early may be damaged more often because it matures when other fruits are not available.
+Bird damage to cherries and grapes is greatest on early-ripening cultivars.
+Fruit that ripens early may be damaged more often because it matures when other fruits are not as palatable.

 Legal Status and Permit Process

 Control methods are described below.
-The type of control method to choose will depend on a number of factors.
+The type of control method to choose will depend on many factors.
 Use your knowledge of damage patterns and species behavior to decide when and where to use control methods and which types to use.

 Scare Tactics and Noise Devices

 Noise devices also are available.
-Cannons, exploders, sirens, and other noisemakers work best when the sound is presented at irregular intervals and the sound source is moved frequently if not the birds will get used to them also.
-Taped distress calls are more effective, but the calls are usually species-specific, making it necessary to obtain a tape of distress calls of the specific birds causing the damage.
+Cannons, exploders, sirens, and other noisemakers work best when the sound is presented at irregular intervals and the sound source is moved frequently if not the birds will get used to them.
+Taped distress calls could be effective, but the calls are usually species-specific, making it necessary to obtain a tape of distress calls of the specific birds causing the damage.
 A problem with both visual and scare tactics is that birds become accustomed to them quickly.
 One of the problems you have with loud noise makers is that the city ordinances can require that you do not shoot them off after 4 PM in afternoon.

 So that leaves us with The Line That Hums

-Fly Away Birdies is a new product on the market that only makes a pleasant humming sound but it is constantly varying with the speed of the wind.
+Fly Away Birdies is a new product on the market that not only makes a pleasant humming sound but the sound constantly varies with the speed of the wind.
 The 50 or so test farms say they have 100% eliminated bird damage.
 It only cost $160 an acre.
 It is also easy to install.
-It is a one-time use product so at the end of the season you take it down and throwing away or recycle it.
+It is a one-time use product so at the end of the season you take it down and throw it away or recycle it.
 It's made out of a UV stabilized Mylar.
 It has been under testing for three years to get the right configuration for the material.
-But it is now ready for the 2017 season.
+But it is now ready for the 2022 season.

-The Fly Away Birdies line is a humane and easy to use bird repellent.
+The Fly Away Birdies humming line is a humane and easy to use bird repellent.
 It emits an ever varying sound and vibration that birds won't go near.
-When installed between upright stakes it will emit humming sounds when you have a slight gentle breeze and will get increasingly louder as the wind picks up.
-Fly Away Birdies line is harmless to crops, birds and animals.
+Just install Fly Away Birdies between upright stakes.
+It will emit humming sounds when you have a slight gentle breeze.
+And this will get increasingly louder as the wind picks up.
+Fly Away Birdies humming line is harmless to crops, birds and animals.
 Install at fruit-set and remove from the field after harvest.
-Install humming line between in row uprights 15' to 30' apart.
+Install humming line between, in row uprights, 15' to 30' apart.